Realiserad/adcs-deployment/naming_document/README.md

 About
 =====

-This directory contains files needed to build a Naming and Profile Document for an AD CS-installation.
+This directory contains files needed to build a Naming and Profile Document for an ADCS-installation.

 The content of the document is extracted from the Public Key Services configuration exported from AD as LDIF objects.